JGuan-lab/scINRB/README.md

 ### Depends:
     R (>= 4.0.4)
 ### Input data:
-    data : the input dropout scRNAseq data.
+    data: the input dropout scRNA-seq data.

-    data_bulk : the bulk RNAseq.
+    data_bulk: the bulk RNA-seq data.
-### The parameter used in scINRB:
+### The parameters used in scINRB:

-    #Parameters and r can be selected by cross-validation in the article.
+    #Parameters (including three regularization parameters and the number of factors r) can be selected by cross-validation.

-    parameter : the vector of parameters , the default is (0.001,0.001,1).
+    parameter: the vector of regularization parameters, the default is (0.001,0.001,1).
-    The first parameter is the value of alpha1 in the mathematical model;
-    the second one is the value of alpha2 in the mathematical model;
-    the third one is the value of alpha3 in the mathematical model.

-    r : dimensions of matrix decomposition , the default is 200.
+    r: dimensions of low-dimensional matrix, the default is 200.

 ### Example:
     #run_demo.R